 Helping your program meet the CAATE requirements.

-Developed by an acclaimed authority in palpation and musculoskeletal anatomy, Trail Guide to the Body provides current, relevant course materials and well-structured instructional resources necessary for satisfying Commission on Accreditation of Athletic Training Education (CAATE) requirements.
+Developed by Andrew Biel, an acclaimed authority in palpation and musculoskeletal anatomy, Trail Guide to the Body provides current, relevant course materials and well-structured instructional resources necessary for satisfying Commission on Accreditation of Athletic Training Education (CAATE) requirements.
 Easy to read and with an emphasis on psychomotor learning, Trail Guide to the Body aligns with the NATA’s emphasis on student-centered teaching.
-Explore instructor resources.

-For twenty-five years, I searched for a text that would help my student therapists understand anatomy using their own body as a ‘supplemental text.’
-Of all the texts I have used, I have never seen an anatomy text as practical and as hands on as Trail Guide to the Body.
+For 25 years, I searched for a text that would help my student therapists understand anatomy using their own body as a ‘supplemental text.’
+Of all the texts I have used, I have never seen an anatomy text as practical and as hands-on as Trail Guide to the Body.
 The illustrations are superb.
-This text is a must for the therapy student who is serious about learning hands on anatomy.”
+This text is a must for the therapy student who is serious about learning hands-on anatomy.”

 Other items to consider.